Detachment 88: Preventing/Countering Violent Extremism

+Finally, Detachment 88's P/CVE efforts continue to adapt to address terrorist activity online.
+Detachment 88 continues to adapt its resources to combat cyber attacks, spread of propaganda, and recruitment efforts using the latest technologies, and cooperates closely with ASEAN and dozens of international partners.

 Training

 This special unit is being funded by the US government through its State Department's Diplomatic Security Service (DSS), under the ATA.
 The unit is currently being trained in Megamendung, 50 km south of Jakarta, by the CIA, FBI, US Secret Service, and Australian Federal Police.

-Most of these instructors were ex-US special forces personnel.
+Most of these instructors were ex-US special forces and former law enforcement personnel.
 Training is also carried out with the aid of Australian Special Forces and various intelligence agencies.

 Detachment 88 is designed to become an anti-terrorist unit that is capable of countering various terrorist threats, from bomb threats to hostage situations.
 This 400-personnel strong special force went fully operational in 2005.
 It consists of investigators, explosive experts, and an attack unit that includes snipers.
-As of 2017, the unit have 1,300 personnel assigned to it.
+As of 2017, the unit had 1,300 personnel assigned to it.

 Weapons

-Detachment 88 officers are frequently seen armed with a M4A1 carbine when an operation or a raid is being conducted while the Glock 17 pistol is used as the standard sidearm.

-They also use a varied arsenal of weapons such as the Heckler & Koch MP5 submachine gun, Heckler & Koch MP7 Submachine gun, Steyr AUG assault rifles, Heckler & Koch G36C assault rifles, Remington 700 and Armalite AR-10 sniper rifles, Knight's Armament Company SR-25 Marksman Rifles, M14 Battle Rifles, Ithaca 37 and Remington 870 shotguns, and Heckler & Koch HK416 rifles.
+Detachment 88 officers were seen to have fielded the following firearms: